 That’s the information I have for right now, but I’ll keep updating this page as I learn more.
 If any other publishers or authors have additional permissions statements or updates, please reach out via the contact form on my website to share, and I’ll be happy to add.

-Teachers & librarians – Thank you so much for all of the work you’re doing to make learning accessible as schools close.
+Teachers & librarians – Thank you so much for all of the work you’re doing to make learning and reading accessible for all during this time.
 You’re such heroes for our kids and families right now.
 We see you.
 And we appreciate you so much.